ps2/rileylink/hardware/Readme.md

 ![3D Printed Case](https://raw.githubusercontent.com/ps2/rileylink/master/hardware/case.png)

-The case is designed to hold the [850mAh Lipo](https://www.sparkfun.com/products/341) available from sparkfun.
+The case is designed to hold an [850mAh Lipo](https://getrileylink.org/product/850lionbattery/).
 That battery lasts a day or so when the RileyLink is constant listen mode.
 It should last longer if the firmware uses a duty cycle that's less than 100%.

 ### Fitting components inside case